Glutamine, what is it for? How to take it, what are the benefits and much more.

 A supplement of pure L-Glutamine, without unnecessary additions, at a low price, is the L-Glutamine from Myprotein.

-However, it is difficult to find a supplement store without Glutamine.
-Opt for a recognized brand that has a good price.
+It's hard to find a supplement store without Glutamine.
+Choose a recognized brand with a good price.

 Glutamine, is it worth it?